Back to Subjects Menu

 We are currently following the Edexcel Mathematics A Level course, which runs across the 2 years, and students will study both pure and applied maths, which includes both statistics and mechanics.
 Students will be assessed at the end of Year 13.

-Year 13 Further Maths Curriculum Plan - Autumn
+Year 13 Maths Higher Curriculum Plan - Autumn

 Useful Links and Resources